 How to get to Wellawaya

-Wellawaya can be easily reached by bus from Ella, currently one of the most famous places to visit in Sri Lanka among backpackers.
+Wellawaya can be easily reached by bus from Ella.
 The bus stop is located a bit outside the center of Ella, on the main road.
 It takes around 45 minutes to get there.

 In search for the best beaches in Sri Lanka, I ended up in Nilwella, located right between the bigger Tangalle and Dikwella.
 It’s a small fishing community where life goes on at an incredibly slow pace.